ibm-cloud-docs/solution-tutorials/secure-network-enclosure.md

 This tutorial highlights how a Virtual Router Appliance (VRA) <link> can be configured on the IBM Cloud to create a simple secure private network (enclosure).
 The enclosure creates an isolated network environment within which complex application topologies can be created, using the familiar and well known networking technologies IP routing, VLANs, IP subnets and firewall rules.

-This tutorial is a starting point for classic networking on the IBM Cloud and should not be considered a production capability as is.
+This tutorial is a starting point for classic networking on the IBM Cloud and should not be considered a production capability as described here.
 Additional capabilities that might be considered are:
 * Direct Link <link>
 * Hardware firewall appliances (Shared and Dedicated) <link>
 * Hardware VPN appliances <link>